 (iii) Analysis verification.
 The physical testing requirements under SAE J1063 (Nov.
 1993) (incorporated by reference, see § 1926.6) and SAE J987 (Jun.
-2003) (incorporated by reference, see § 1926.6) must be met unless the reliability of the analysis methodology (computer modeling) has been demonstrated by a documented history of verification through strain gauge measuring or strain gauge measuring in combination with other physical testing.
+2003) (incorporated by reference, see § 1926.6) must be met unless the reliability of the analysis methodology requirements:

+(computer modeling) has been demonstrated by a documented history of verification through strain gauge measuring or strain gauge measuring in combination with other physical testing.

-(d) All equipment covered by this subpart must meet the following requirements:
+(d) All equipment covered by this subpart must meet the following capacities, as follows: